 How Rfam families are built¶

-rfamseq is usually updated with each major Rfam release, e.g., 8.0, 9.0.
-You can find out the ENA release currently in use in the README file on our FTP site.
+rfamseq is usually updated with each major Rfam release, e.g., 12.0 or 13.0.
+You can find out the information about rfamseq currently in use in the README file in the Rfam FTP archive.

 Seed alignments and secondary structure annotation¶

 Rfam seed alignments are small, curated sets of representative sequences for each family, as opposed to an alignment of all known members.
 The seed alignment also has as a secondary structure annotation, which represents the conserved secondary structure for these sequences.

 The ideal basis for a new family is an RNA element that:

 - is evolutionarily conserved